 Charles Senteio joined the SC&I faculty in September 2016 after teaching in the Department of Media and Information at Michigan State University's College of Communication Arts and Sciences.
-He is a Licensed Master Social Worker, Certified Health Education Specialist, and a Certified Community Health Worker Instructor.
-He has run a healthcare consulting practice since 2004.
+He is a Licensed Clinical Social Worker (LCSW), Certified Health Education Specialist (CHES), and Certified Community Health Worker Instructor (CHW-I).

 University of Michigan School of Information